Mastering the Art of Self-Love: Practices, Benefits & Tools

 Mastering The Art of Self-Love: Benefits, Best Practices and Tools

-Self-love isn’t just a trendy word that keeps following us around—it’s a critical foundation for mental, emotional, and even physical well-being.
+Self-love isn’t just a trendy word that keeps following us around; it’s a critical foundation for mental, emotional, and even physical well-being.
 According to the Brain and Behavior Research Foundation, self-love is simply a state of appreciation for oneself.
-Foundation also points out that we can grow self-love if we form actions that support our spiritual, emotional, and physical growth.
-Yet, many people still struggle with knowing where to begin with self-love.
-They may also feel guilty if they occasionally put themselves first.
+The foundation also points out that we can grow self-love if we form actions that support our spiritual, emotional, and physical growth.

 “And it’s not just about a more fulfilling relationship with yourself.
 I had to learn to love myself the hard way, through depression and hardships.
 But what I learned in the end was that if you truly love and know yourself, everything else becomes easier.
 Loving yourself gives you a foundation that will get you through anything.” - Caitlin